intentor/adic/README.md

 1. Unity Awake()
 2. ContextRoot calls SetupContainers()
+3. ContextRoot calls Init() on all containers
-3. ContextRoot asks for each container to generate cache for its types
+4. Each container generates cache for its types
+5. Each container initializes their extensions
-4. ContextRoot calls Init()
+6. ContextRoot calls Init()
-5. Unity Start() on all `MonoBehaviour`
+7. Unity Start() on all `MonoBehaviour`
-6. Injection on `MonoBehaviour`
+8. Injection on `MonoBehaviour`
-7. Update() is called on every object that implements `Adic.IUpdatable`
+9. Update() is called on every object that implements `Adic.IUpdatable`
-8. Scene is destroyed
+10. Scene is destroyed
-9. Dispose() is called on every object that implements `System.IDisposable`
+11. Dispose() is called on every object that implements `System.IDisposable`

 ## <a id="script-execution-order"></a>Script execution order